jfrog/jfrog-cli/documentation/CLI-for-JFrog-Artifactory.md

 ---
 **Note**
 > Before running the_mvn_command on a project for the first time, the project should be configured with the_mvn-config_command.
+<br><br>

-> If the machine running JFrog CLI has no access to the internet, make sure to read the [Downloading the Maven and Gradle Extractor JARs](#CLIforJFrogArtifactory-DownloadingtheMavenandGradleExtractorJARs) section.
+If the machine running JFrog CLI has no access to the internet, make sure to read the [Downloading the Maven and Gradle Extractor JARs](https://jfrog.com/help/r/jfrog-cli/downloading-the-maven-and-gradle-extractor-jars) section.
 ---

 The following table lists the command arguments and flags: